4.9-Stars

 Key Regulations for Electricians

 Electricians working in Australia must adhere to strict regulations and standards to work safely and legally.
-The following are some of the key regulations electricians need to be aware of:
+The following are some of the critical rules electricians need to be aware of:

 Licensing

-Electricians are required to hold a valid license issued by the Office of Fair Trading or a relevant state licensing body.
+Electricians must hold a valid license issued by the Office of Fair Trading or a relevant state licensing body.
 Licenses must be renewed periodically, and license holders must meet continuing professional development requirements.

 Qualifications